By Robert V. Mathias

 The past few years have been difficult for the presbytery with a significant number of churches leaving the denomination.
 Those that have remained have begun the process of reorganizing its structure so that it may continue to do ministry in the most efficient manner using the limited resources and finances available.

-There are currently 68 churches and 89 minister members of the presbytery.
+There are currently 63 churches and roughly 80 minister members of the presbytery.